 What you can do

-- Make a list of all medications, vitamins and supplements that you or your child takes.
-Write down the dose usually taken, as well.
+- Make a list of all your medications, vitamins and supplements.

 - Write down questions to ask your doctor.

 - Find out if your family has a history of heart disease.

 Preparing a list of questions can help you make the most of your time with your doctor, and ensure that you cover all of the points that are important to you.
 For atrioventricular canal defect, some basic questions to ask your doctor include: